KyleFontenot/astro-solidjs-starter/README.md

 │   │   ├── metadata.js
 │   │   └── BaseLayout.astro
 │   ├── components/
+│   │   ├── StyleOverview.astro
 │   │   └── Tour.astro
 │   └── pages/
 │       └── index.astro
 └── package.json
 ```
+The StyleOverview component is the default in `index.astro` becuase it displays all of the global settings on color, font, and Image.
+Could be a good starting point in creating the entire UI.

 ## Using Image component
 ```